shanekhw/shanekhw.github.io/projects.md

 ![SolarSAW](https://www.dropbox.com/s/1gh7we69kz39be1/SolarSAW.JPG?raw=1)

 Once SAW lands at a designated place, the payload sensor can begin collecting its data.
-T
+Its service life can be extended indefinitely by integrating solar cells as a multi-functional wing structure.
+A microphone

 ### 4. Optimized Glide Slope and Diving Mode